vitorenesduarte/ldb/README.md

 - __LDB_EXTENDED_LOGGING__: _true_/_false_

-3. Pull logs from Mongo instance
+To see the results of the experiments, firstly you need to pull logs from Mongo instance.

 - Find Mongo and __private host__ and __port__ with